Boys Are Doctors. Girls Are Nurses. Glad You're a Girl?

 The book was published in 1970 (not the Dark Ages).
 I checked it out from the elementary school library in the early ‘80s (not the Dark Ages), and the book remained on library shelves throughout the country as late as 1999 (definitely not the Dark Ages).
 It contained colorful illustrations of a young boy and a young girl, and the captions below it read what boys do and what girls do: boys fix things, girls need things fixed; boys invent things, girls use what boys invent.

-Whether it’s satire or not, I wanted to find out whom in their right mind would participate in promoting a book with such a political opinion under the guise of a children’s book.
+Whether it’s satire or not, I wanted to find out whom in their right mind would participate in promoting a book that was clearly sexist under the guise of a children’s book.
 I also became curious about the author.

 Many of his cartoons and drawings depict naked women with large breasts and well-rounded rear ends, usually being gawked at by men and young boys.
 You can view some of his drawings by going to Google Images and entering in the search box “Whitney Darrow”.

 The obituary also mentions that Darrow wrote children’s books, but doesn’t mention which ones.
 I would have to believe that "I’m Glad I’m a Boy!
 I’m Glad I’m a Girl!" is one of those children’s books, because the publisher, Windmill Books, is a company that is still in existence today; its intended audience is children.

 While I am all for freedom of expression, am an avid supporter of The First Amendment and believe in free speech for all--to include the belief that Darrow's cartoons, drawings and sexist humor should not be censored within the media, I have concluded that this "children's book" had every intention to undermine a new beginning and new opportunities for women, which was a hard-fought battle, one which continues today, still.